 There’s no snow required to glide down Colorado’s mountains on your butt!
-Come summer, and and several resorts in Colorado offer alpine slides and coasters for thrill-seekers and warm-weather travelers.
-A couple are even open in the winter!
+Come summer, several resorts in Colorado offer alpine slides and coasters for thrill-seekers and warm-weather travelers.
+Some of the mountain coasters are even open in the winter!

-If you’re looking for the ideal place to spend your vacation, Colorado is waiting for you.
-It is a magnificent state with fabulous nature, comfortable resorts, friendly people, and charming culture.
+If you’re looking for the ideal place to spend your vacation, Colorado’s Rockies are waiting for you.
+It’s a magnificent destination with fabulous nature, comfortable resorts, friendly people, and charming culture.
+Many of the ski resorts turn to fun adventure parks during the summer, providing a theme park-like experience in the heart of the mountains.
+Colorado also boasts its fair share of traditional amusement parks, most located around Denver.

 Best Alpine Slides and Coasters in Colorado